Law

 The anti-sanctuary motion is gaining momentum.

-Meanwhile, Los Alamitos Mayor Troy Edgar said Thursday he believes he’ll see the strong response if he can create a GoFundMe page on behalf of his small north Orange County network, which faces a likely lawsuit from immigrant-rights advocates.
+Meanwhile, Los Alamitos Mayor Troy Edgar said Thursday he believes he’ll see a strong response if he can create a GoFundMe page on behalf of his small north Orange County network, which faces a likely lawsuit from immigrant-rights advocates.

 Another immigrant rights advocate, Angela Chan, policy director for Advancing Justice-Asian Law Caucus in San Francisco, stated Thursday that a massive, “very well-organized” coalition of pro-immigrant organizations “will awareness a good deal of its electricity on (Los Alamitos),” have to council contributors supply final approval to the ordinance on April 16.
+Los Alamitos Mayor Edgar said he’s now not concerned about the threat.

 While he awaits an OK from the metropolis attorney to release the GoFundMe page, Edgar said his city is poised to send an amicus quick in aid of the Trump administration lawsuit in opposition to California earlier than a deadline on Monday.